mikeferguson/ros2_cookbook/rclcpp/time.md

 double seconds = t.seconds();
 ```

-There is no constructor for Time from seconds, so you first need to convert
+There is no constructor for Time from seconds represented by a floating point,
-to nanoseconds:
+so you first need to convert to nanoseconds:

 ```cpp
 rclcpp::Time t(static_cast<uin64_t>(seconds * 1e9));